dropieapp/moorexa-services/README.md

 # Moorexa Services
 This are services built on MOOREXA.
-Please do well to ask questions whre necessary.
+Please do well to ask questions where necessary.

 ## Entry file
 If you need to find the endpoints please check the /Src folder.
 Also seek to find the **main.php** in the /Src folder.